Flag Football Rules (1st-2nd Grade)

 4. a.
 Turnovers on interceptions are blown dead immediately.
 No returns are allowed in order to protect players from running toward the 20-yard Administration Zone between the two fields.
 Play restarts on the 40-yard line with the intercepting team now on offense.
 There are no defensive touchdowns.

 b.
-All fumbles and snaps that hit the ground are blown dead immediately.
+All fumbles that hit the ground are blown dead immediately.
 Offense retains possession with a loss of down.
+EXCEPTION: The center/QB exchange is live if fumbled.

 5. After each play, the ball is spotted in the middle of the field.
 Hash marks are not used.